 |The selection of delectable goodies in a jar at American Spoon|

 |Melizza at American Spoon in Harbor Springs|

 On Sunday, we drove across the Mackinac Bridge (pronounced just like its spelled) to the Upper Peninsula in order to catch the ferry to Mackinac Island (pronounced Mackinaw).
 This island is pure magic.
-Everything I said about disliking the kitschy touristy nonsense goes out the door on Mackinac Island.
+Everything I have perviously said about disliking the kitschy touristy nonsense goes out the door on Mackinac Island.
 I have a soft spot for this place.
-Once you arrive by ferry, it is like walking down Main Street U.S.A. at Disney.
-Every other store seems to be a fudge shop and there are no cars allowed on the island.
-Therefore, you either ride a bike or catch a horse drawn carriage.
-We brought our bikes over on the ferry.
+Once you arrive by ferry, it is like walking down Main Street U.S.A. at Disney World.
+Every other store seems to be a fudge shop.
+There are no cars allowed on the island.
+You either ride a bike or catch a horse drawn carriage.
+We transported our bikes over on the ferry.

 |The mighty Mackinac Bridge|

-The island is located in the Straits of Mackinac which separate the Lower Peninsula and the Upper Peninsula.
-The only way to the U.P. which a vehicle is over the magnificent Mackinac Bridge.
+The island is located in the Straits of Mackinac separating the Lower Peninsula and the Upper Peninsula.
+The only way to the U.P. with a vehicle that does not float is over the magnificent Mackinac Bridge.
 The straits connect Lake Michigan with Lake Huron.
 The natural beauty of this area cannot be overstated.

 |Checking out the local U.P.
 Pasties (meat pies)|